therealssj/hardware-wallet-js/DOCUMENTATION.md

 The auxiliary function does not receive any parameter.

-The auxiliary function must return a promise that returns a string with the passphrase entered by the user.
-The promise must not be rejected.
+The auxiliary function must return a promise that returns a string with the passphrase entered by the user, or be rejected if the user decided not to enter the passphrase (this causes the operation to be canceled without returning anything through the promise).

 This is an example of an auxiliary function: